-Richard Unger was soon managing ably, and Berthold bequeathed him the business under the stipulation that he keep the name Kempinski.
+Richard Unger was soon managing director, and Berthold left him the business under the condition that he keep the name Kempinski.
 Berthold Kempinski died on March 14, 1914 at 78 years of age.
-His death spared him the looming, political upheaval that changed the world.
+His death spared him the looming war that changed the world.

 Before the outbreak of World War One, Richard Unger not only attended to the Kempinski gastronomic enterprise, he also established an enormous real estate company.
-A short lull during the conflict inspired him to manufacture and market his own products, creating the Kempinski trademark.
+During the war, he was inspired to manufacture and market his own products, creating the Kempinski trademark.
 The enterprise flourished, leading to the grand opening of Kempinski Restaurant and Delicatessen in 1918 at Kurfürstendamm 27, on the corner of Fasanenstraße.